lowang-bh/virtman/README.md

     4). set up the DB_HOST, eg: example.com or 127.0.0.1:8000 for localhost test

         export DB_HOST=127.0.0.1:8000

-    5).
+    5). setup the platform env: Xen for xenserver or QEMU for KVM platform, the default is Xen

+        export PLATFORM=QEMU

+    6).
 Log server is available to write the debug and exception infor to /var/log/virt.log.
 Remember to use sudo when start the log server in case of no permission to the directory /var/log

         sudo nohup python /Users/wang/mygit/dev_xen/lib/Log/logging_server.py &